 - OK to Spend, an algorithm-driven feature that evaluates your cash flow and tells you when you can loosen the belt a little and when you should buckle down

-If you’re among the few Americans who’s never developed a budget or spending plan, you’re under no obligation to start now.
-Many people do just fine by following a few basic money management principles, such as spend less than you earn and pay yourself first.
+If you’re among the few Americans who’s never developed a budgeting system or spending plan, you’re under no obligation to start now.
+Many people do just fine by following a few basic money management principles and sound spending habits, such as “spend less than you earn” and “pay yourself first.”